 Headaches themselves are one of the most common complaints from people visiting a physician.

-Meaning, they are benign HA’s which can further be subdivided as Cluster, Tension, and Migraine headaches.
-Secondary HA’s are associated with a pre-existing pathology causing the pain, which may be benign or malignant of origin.There are many causes of secondary headaches that should be excluded by a headache specialist before assuming a headache is of primary origin.
+Primary headaches are benign headaches that can further be subdivided as cluster, tension, and migraine headaches.
+Secondary headaches are associated with a pre-existing pathology causing the pain, which may be benign or malignant of origin.There are many causes of secondary headaches that should be excluded by a headache specialist before assuming a headache is of primary origin.

 Some of the more severe causes that require immediate treatment are intracranial hemorrhages/ hematomas, meningeal infections (viral, bacterial, fungal), strokes, and malignant hypertension.

 Other pathologies that are more subacute, or have an insidious onset, may be malignant tumors (primary or malignant) or ophthalmologic (glaucoma, cataract).

 There are other diseases associated with headache, and these all should be evaluated by your physician before treating your headache.